top of page

 Spaying

 Spaying involves the surgical removal of both ovaries and usually the uterus as well.
 This is known as an ovario-hysterectomy.
 At Blair Street Vets, our cats are expertly sutured so that the sutures are buried and dissolvable.
 This means that your pet does not need to return for suture removal.
-Our female dogs are sutured in the usual manner and will need to return after 10 days for suture removal.

 Spaying eliminates the cyclical heat seasons that female animals experience.
 At this time, they can be difficult to manage as they seek to find a mate or become messy in the house.
 Entire (un-desexed) rabbits can become quite aggressive due to hormonal changes and ferrets that are not bred or desexed can experience bone marrow suppression and anaemia which can lead to death.
 Spaying eliminates the risk of pyometra (literally pus-filled uterus), a dangerous infection of the uterus which can be fatal.
 It also greatly reduces the risk of mammary (breast) cancer in later life, if done early.